climsoft/climsoft-web/README.md

 - Start the Docker engine via the Docker Desktop application.
 - Ensure Node.js is [downloaded](https://nodejs.org/en) and installed on your machine.
 - Ensure Git is [downloaded](https://git-scm.com/) and installed on your machine.
+- For CI/CD(continuous integration and development) workflows, use [visual studio code](https://code.visualstudio.com/) to execute set up commands, pull and push latest changes.

 ### Setup
 1. **Clone the Repository**:
-   Clone Climsoft Web to your local machine using the command:
+   Execute the following command to Clone Climsoft Web to your local machine using the command:
    ```bash
    git clone https://github.com/climsoft/climsoft-web.git
    ```